Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Methods

-In the conditional generation, each generated sample sees a different realization in the observation space (marginal distribution).
+Each posterior sample sees a different realization in the observation space (marginal distribution).
 This ensemble-based sampling procedure admits a natural interpretation within probabilistic data assimilation and is conceptually analogous to the ensemble Kalman filter (EnKF) \citep{evensen2009data, zhang2022ensemble}.
 In the EnKF, an ensemble of model states represents possible realizations of the system, and its mean and covariance approximate the posterior distribution after assimilating observations.
 Similarly, the present framework generates an ensemble of samples from a learned diffusion-based prior, and each realization represents a draw from the posterior distribution conditioned on the observations.
-The ensemble thus embodies uncertainty and statistical structure, with correlations implicitly encoded in the learned diffusion prior rather than propagated explicitly through covariance updates.A key distinction is that EnKF ensembles evolve in physical time according to governing equations, whereas here the evolution occurs in algorithmic diffusion time, beginning from noise and converging toward data-consistent realizations.
+The ensemble thus embodies uncertainty and statistical structure, with correlations implicitly encoded in the learned diffusion prior rather than propagated explicitly through covariance updates.
+A key distinction is that EnKF ensembles evolve in physical time according to governing equations, whereas here the evolution occurs in algorithmic diffusion time, beginning from noise and converging toward data-consistent realizations.
 The diffusion prior therefore plays a role analogous to the forecast model in ensemble data assimilation, while the conditioning step acts as a probabilistic update.
-It should be noted that matching marginal statistics alone does not guarantee faithful reproduction of the full joint distribution, and systematic validation of correlation structure remains an important direction for future work.
+It should be noted that matching marginal statistics alone does not guarantee faithful reproduction of the full joint distribution.
+In Appendix~\ref{app:Additional_results}, we provide additional validation of the joint distribution structure through two-point velocity correlations and temporal autocorrelations for the conditionally generated flow fields.
+Systematic validation of higher-order joint statistics remains an important direction for future work.